TinDang97/Human_Detection/README.md

 But it always alerts the user with anything motion.
 So the project's target is to upgrade the security mode of CCTV.
 I combine OpenCV Background Subtraction and Yolo-tiny methods to detect the human body in realtime.
-After detecting any motion on the screen, it only makes notify if any people detected.
+After detecting any motion on the screen, it only makes notify and record capture if any people detected.